 A new heavens and a new earth

-There’s an old Jerusalem – the Jerusalem in which Isaiah’s listeners live.
-They face a terrifying judgement that is first threatened by Assyria and then effected by Babylon.
-The city is sacked, the house of God (the temple) is destroyed, the people are carried away in exile and all this is a judgement from the LORD.
+There’s an old Jerusalem – the one in which Isaiah’s listeners live.
+They face a terrifying judgement: threatened by Assyria but effected by Babylon.
+The city is sacked, God’s house (the temple) is destroyed, the people are carried away into exile and the LORD’s judgement is all too clear.
 The second half of chapter 2 is a good example of the judgement upon old Jerusalem.

-But there’s also a new Jerusalem.
-This will be an unbreachable stronghold, a city of eternal peace and prosperity.
-Those who make it to the new Jerusalem will have nothing to fear.
-The first half of chapter 2 speaks of the new Jerusalem.
+But there’s a new Jerusalem too.
+This city is an unbreachable stronghold, a place of eternal peace and prosperity.
+Those who dwell in the new Jerusalem will have nothing to fear.
+This is expounded in first half of chapter 2.

-Interestingly, Isaiah holds out no hope for old Jerusalem.
-Neither better defences nor greater godliness will avert the judgement that is coming.
-The LORD will bring a universal judgement and it will not avoid but rather begin with the house of God (1 Peter 4:17).
-The first target of God’s judgement is “God’s house” – this means the temple, it means His household (i.e. His people), but ultimately it means Christ (John 2:19-22)!
-Judgement upon the world will start at the top and work its way down.
+Isaiah holds out no hope for old Jerusalem.
+Neither better defences nor greater godliness will avert the coming judgement.
+The LORD’s universal judgement will not avoid but rather begin with the house of God (1 Peter 4:17).
+“God’s house” has an interesting triple meaning: it can mean the temple, it can mean God’s household (i.e. His people) and it can mean Christ (John 2:19-22)!
+Judgement on the world starts at the top and works its way down.

 For those who take refuge in Christ, they will come through cosmic judgement to cosmic salvation.
 They will survive the judgement of old Jerusalem and find themselves in the new Jerusalem.
 And this new city will be the centre of “a new heavens and a new earth.”

 Isaiah is the first person to use that phrase in the bible, but it’s picked up by Peter and John in the New Testament.
-In chapter 65 the LORD says:
+In Isaiah 65 the LORD says:

-The word “new” here does not imply that the LORD will throw this “old” world into the bin to start again from scratch.
+The word “new” does not imply that the “old” world will be thrown away.
 It’s a word which, if left by itself, means “new moon.”
-There isn’t a brand new moon every month.
-But rather every month the moon goes through a kind of death and resurrection and is renewed.
-So it will be with all creation.
+There’s not a brand new moon every month – but each month the moon goes through a kind of death and resurrection and is renewed.
+It will be the same with creation.
 The whole world will take the path of Christ Himself – through death and into resurrection.
-And just as Christ did not leave His old body in the tomb in order to replace it with a resurrection body, so this world will not be cast aside but rather redeemed.
+Just as Christ did not replace his old body in the tomb with a resurrection body, so this world will not be cast aside but rather redeemed.